ederr04/MECH105_Algorithms/Simpson/README.md

 > x = [0 5 10 15 20 25 30];
 > y = [0 9 13 14 10.5 12 5];

-Then call the function in MATLAB:
+You can now assign a variable to the output, and use the function Simpson with the vectors created above.
-> Simpson(x,y)
+> I = Simpson(x,y)

-In this case, $320$ is the numerical solution to the integral.
+In this case, the command window will display the following:
+> I = 320